 Easy Ukulele Songs

 You likely have been looking forward to playing easy songs on your ukulele.
 Though it’s tempting, give yourself enough time to feel comfortable with chords before trying to tackle one.
 Once you are good, try easy songs.
-One great learning tool is “Happy Birthday”.
+One great starting point is to learn happy birthday ukulele chords.
 Another one is “Twinkle, Twinkle”.
 What makes them so helpful is that they use the three chords you already worked on.
 They are great tools in helping you to learn your transitions and movements without just strumming one chord after another, which can admittedly get boring.

 You will know when you have perfected these songs.
 You’ll feel comfortable with them and be able to play them without concentrating.
 Your fingers will know where to move and what to do.